Chao-Xi/jxazurebook/docs/az104/4rbac.md

 * Built-in roles for Azure AD roles include **Global Admin, User Administrator, Billing Administrator, and Helpdesk Administrator.**
 * Both Azure roles and Azure AD roles **support custom roles for more specific access control**.
 * **Azure roles can be assigned at various scopes such as management groups, subscriptions, resource groups, and individual resources**.
-* Azure AD roles have a scope set at the Azure AD tenant level, but can use administrative units as a logical container for scoping.
+* <mark>Azure AD roles have a scope set at the Azure AD tenant level, but can use administrative units as a logical container for scoping</mark>.
 * It's important to understand the differences between Azure roles and Azure AD roles and how they impact access control within the Azure environment.

 ## 2 Assigning Access to Resources